What Is CSWE Accreditation?

 - Implicit curriculum, including diversity, student development, and faculty

-Once a university’s MSW degree program proves it meets CSWE standards for every aspect of every category, the program is eligible to receive accreditation.
+Once a university’s BSW or MSW degree program proves it meets CSWE standards for every aspect of every category, the program is eligible to receive accreditation.

 Where Can I Earn a CSWE-Accredited Social Work Degree?

-Walden University offers a CSWE-accredited online MSW program.
+Walden University offers a CSWE-accredited online BSW and MSW program.
 This program allows you to expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University’s Bachelor of Social Work (BSW) and Master of Social Work (MSW) programs are accredited by the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
 CSWE's Commission on Accreditation is responsible for developing accreditation standards that define competent preparation for professional social workers and ensuring that social work programs meet these standards.